 Tax Court - The name speaks for itself.

 Superior Court - This is the State's general trial-level court.
 The Superior Court Criminal Division hears indictable (felony) cases, but will occasionally dispose of non-indictable (non-felony) charges as well.
 Defendants convicted of an offense here can appeal their conviction to the Superior Court Appellate Division.

 The New Jersey Supreme Court - The State's highest court, which hears appeals from the Superior Court Appellate Division.The Federal District Courts in New Jersey

 New Jersey currently has Federal District Courts in three vicinages - Newark, Trenton and Camden.
 These Courts hear cases arising under Title 18 of the United States Code (the Federal Criminal Code), and related statutes.
 Criminal convictions from the Federal District Court may be appealed to the United States Court of Appeals for the Third Circuit.All Courts - All Crimes

 Many lawyers say it, but not every lawyer does it.
-If you require representation in a criminal case in any State or Federal court in New Jersey or New York City, contact James S. Friedman LLC.
+If you require representation from a New Jersey criminal defense lawyer in a criminal case in any State or Federal court in New Jersey, contact us.
 We will be there with you when your day in court comes, regardless of where the court is.